jsarracino/mirrorsolve/Demos.md

 One caveat: before running the following code, make sure that you have built and installed MirrorSolve using `dune build` and `dune install`.

+TODO, Warning: These demos were written at commit `e93d46d76edb06499360e41f8fdf1041b90dcde8` and are currently out of date.

 # Groups
 Our first example is drawn from abstract algebra, specifically group theory.
 For the inspiration for this example, please see Arjun Guha's [interesting assignment here](https://people.cs.umass.edu/~arjun/courses/cs691pl-spring2014/assignments/groups.html) (which is itself inspired by Adam Chlipala's book on Certified Programming with Dependent Types, CPDT).